gulpetl/gulp-etl-splitfile/README.md

 Available configObj properties for this plugin:

-- `index:number` - the number of lines in each new file.
+- `index:number` - The maximum number of lines in each new file.
 Cannot be combined with `groupBy`.

 ``` javascript
 .pipe(splitFile({index:1000}))                // Split out a new file every 1000 lines